Safarveisi/kind-microservice/README.md

 ## Serve
 Download the registered Prophet models (for each store id) from the Mlflow artifactory location and make predictions for the requested store id and the time range.
-The inference system can run on a kind kubernetes cluster (`kube-deploy.yaml`) or as a standalone container (`docker-compose.yaml`).
+The inference system can run on a kind kubernetes cluster (`kube-deploy.yaml`) or as a standalone docker container (`docker-compose.yaml`).
 In the former case, an ingress load balancer is used to communicate with the inference service from outside of the kind cluster.

 ## System
 ![ezcv logo](https://github.com/Safarveisi/microservice/blob/master/comps.png)